jannatulnayeem30/OOP/README.md

 # OOP
-Small OOP projects that explored the key principles of OOP- Class, Object, Inheritance, Encapsulation, Abstraction, Interface and Polymorphism.
+Small Object Oriented Programming projects in python language that explored the key principles of OOP- Class, Object, Inheritance, Encapsulation, Abstraction, Interface and Polymorphism.